top of page

 Here’s just a few:

-Adults and children who have developmental disabilities.
+Adults and children who have intellectual and developmental disabilities.

 Children who have a diagnosed mental illness/mental health issues